 No.1 Royal Crescent – There’s a real wow moment when you stand in front of the Royal Crescent and take in the unique arched shape of the buildings.
 While most are private residences, No.1 is open to the public, and dressed as it would have been in the late 1700s.
 In the rooms are guides in traditional attire who really bring the history to life!

 Roman Baths – The reason Bath is called Bath?
 Hmm I think you get it!
+The roman baths are one of the top things to see in Bath.
 If you only pay for one attraction in the city, let it be this!
 The waters were known for their healing properties, but over the years became a real focal point for the city’s development.
 There’s more than the large Roman bath, there are fascinating ruins hidden underground, ancient artefacts and a great modern retelling of Bath’s ancient story.
 There’s even a chance to try the pump water for yourself.

 Thermae Bath Spa – After exhausting yourself exploring the city on foot, book in for a soak in the natural thermal springs in Bath.
 The water contains over 42 different minerals, and while the temperature is naturally over 40 degrees, the water is cooled to the optimum bathing temperature of 33.5°C. There are two huge bath areas (big swimming pools) – one indoors with a lazy river and jacuzzi section and a truly spectacular rooftop bath with views over the city.
 There’s also a great new wellness area with different showers, saunas, steam rooms and a bizarre intergalactic room which was strangely relaxing!
 I felt like I floated out of the spa and felt so refreshed by the ancient healing waters!